The Equality and Human Rights Commission states:

 - Disciplinary proceedings may be taken against any individual (paid or voluntary) engaged in the delivery of Rainbow Pooch Pride activities that is found guilty of discrimination.

-Managers have a legal obligation to ensure that any individual appointed to provide services or volunteer does not unlawfully discriminate.
+The Management Committee and Project Manager have a legal obligation to ensure that any individual appointed to provide services or volunteer does not unlawfully discriminate.
 They have a duty to promote and sustain equality of opportunity by:

 - Positively promoting the principles of equality, diversity and inclusion